3hiuwoo/PMQ/README.md

 ## Baselines

-For better alignment, we have implemented some baselines in ECG representation learning domain other than directly running their codes(some of them do not have), including [CLOCS](https://arxiv.org/abs/2005.13249), [ISL](https://arxiv.org/abs/2109.08908), see [MedDL](https://github.com/3hiuwoo/MedDL).
+We implement [CLOCS](https://arxiv.org/abs/2005.13249) for alignment, see [MedDL](https://github.com/3hiuwoo/MedDL).

-For [COMET](https://arxiv.org/abs/2310.14017), we pre-trained with their code, and fine-tuned with ours.
+For , we pre-trained with their code, and fine-tuned with ours.

+For other baselines, we utilize their code repositories to pre-train the model, then fine-tuned with ours.
+Those baslines including: [COMET](https://arxiv.org/abs/2310.14017), [TimeSiam](https://arxiv.org/abs/2402.02475), [TFC](https://arxiv.org/abs/2206.08496), [TS2Vec](https://arxiv.org/abs/2106.10466).

 ## Reference